The Best Recipe for Chicken Soup Homemade

 This recipe for homemade chicken soup is so easy to prepare that I can make it on the fly with whatever ingredients I have on hand.

-I always have the base staples – onions, celery, carrots, garlic, and chicken on hand.
+I always have the chicken soup base ingredients on hand including onions, celery, carrots, garlic, and almost always chicken in the fridge or freezer.

-So whipping up a good cozy bowl of chicken soup is a no-brainer.
+So whipping up a good cozy bowl of healing chicken soup is a no-brainer on a chilly night or when someone is feeling ill.

 But my family loves it best when I keep it simple and make it with alphabet pasta.